The Card of the Day: The Knight of Swords

 Today, you must take responsibility for your own health and wellness by actually scheduling relaxation.
 No one is going to say "Boy he needs a break, let's make him take one!"
 Working toward achievement is marvelous, but as with everything it needs balance.
 The Oracle at Delphi had a saying that guaranteed a satisfying life.
 "Nothing too much."
 That includes work, activity, play, food, drinking...everything!

 Slow down today.
-Turn off the phone and take a relaxing walk or sit in the yard for twenty minutes.
+Turn of the phone and take a relaxing walk or sit in the yard for twenty minutes.
 Stop being a slave to clocks, demands, emails, texts, televisions, and social media updates.
 You aren't living a full life if you are constantly cracking the whip across your own back to achieve.
+It's June right now, not someday.
+Get out and enjoy at least a sliver of it!
 Balance work with rest today and your body will thank you.